Help or Habits? Make the Right Academic Support Choice for Your Teen

 Studying effectively and retaining information | subject-specific | ✔️ study strategies & memory tools | Content + Process support |

-Stress, perfectionism, motivation | ✔️ |
+Stress, perfectionism, motivation | ✔️ | Coach builds emotional regulation + tutoring supports confidence |

 Ready to Get the Right Support for Your Teen?

-If you’re noticing that your teen is struggling you don’t have to navigate it alone.
+If you’re noticing that your teen is struggling, you don’t have to navigate it alone.
 The right support can make an enormous difference in your child’s confidence, independence, and overall school experience.

 If you think subject-specific support is what your teen needs, you can reach out to: